-Recently, several Institut Pasteur teams, coordinated by Antoine Gessain, were brought together under the DEVA Transversal Research Program.
-This program has developed a molecular diagnostic tool for the Chikungunya, dengue and West Nile viruses on the Institut Pasteur Campus in Paris.
-It is a DNA microarray technology enabling diagnosis of acute viral infection using a biological fluid such as blood or serum.
+Recently, several Institut Pasteur teams, coordinated by Antoine Gessain, joined forces under the DEVA Transversal Research Program.
+This program has developed a molecular diagnostic tool for the chikungunya, dengue and West Nile viruses on the Institut Pasteur campus in Paris.
+It uses a DNA microarray to diagnose acute viral infection from a biological fluid such as blood or serum.
 This microarray is able to characterize the genome of the virus(es) present in the infected biological sample.

 Copyright - Institut Pasteur

 Caption - Neuronal cells in mice infected with dengue type 1